LurkAndLoiter/NvidiaFanController/README.md

 - Prevents unnecessary fan speed changes due to minor temperature fluctuations, reducing wear and noise.
 - Adjust this value based on your sensitivity needs (e.g., increase to 5 for less frequent updates).

-### MAX_DEVICES

-- Defined as `#define MAX_DEVICES 1`.
-- Limits the number of GPUs the program will manage to prevent buffer overflows.
-- If you have more than 1 GPUs, increase this value and recompile.

 ### Code Structure